Surprisingly Simple Semi-Supervised Domain Adaptation with Pretraining and Consistency: Experiments

-\textbf{Can consistency regularization fix more errors than MME?} Short answer : yes.
-In Sec. \ref{sec:related_work}, we mentioned that consistency regularization, because of the perturbations it makes in image space, can fix errors of the kind that simple conditional entropy minimization, the way it is done in MME, cannot.
-We validate this hypothesis by training both methods from a randomly initialized feature extractor, where we expect initial features to have a much less meaningful neighborhood in feature space.
-In Table \ref{tab:from_scratch}, we see a larger gap in the performance of MME starting from a pretrained vs a randomly initialized backbone, which tells us that consistency regularization can fix a lot more errors in the initial feature space than MME.
-Note that ``Ours (CR)'' method here does not include any rotation pretraining for this comparison.

-\textbf{Sensitivity to confidence threshold.} Our consistency regularization approach uses soft targets based on outputs of the classifier only in cases where the confidence of labelling is high.
-In Fig \ref{fig:thres_choice}, we compare the sensitivity of our method to this threshold.
-We see that higher confidence thresholds up to 0.9 help final target classification performance.

-\textbf{How does pretraining with rotation prediction compare to a constrastive method?} Contrastive pretraining methods \cite{he2020momentum, chen2020simple} have been shown to attain remarkable performance in learning features from unlabelled images that are useful for tasks like image recognition and object detection.
-We evaluate how momentum contrast (MoCo) \cite{he2020momentum} performs for pretraining our feature extractor on both source and target images, compared with rotation prediction.
-Table \ref{tab:pt_comparison} compares the same metrics as Table \ref{tab:feat_space} with the addition of final method (training with labels and consistency regularization) performance on target classification.
-We see that, like rotation prediction, MoCo improves the imagenet pretrained features to some extent.
-It has marginally better class-defined structure across domains, but a poorer structure in the target domain indicated by the accuracies of the distance based classifiers.
-Finally as seen under ``Final Acc.'' in the table, when training our method from different initializations, with a MoCo pretrained backbone we see better results than an Imagenet pretrained one, but poorer than one that was pretrained on the rotation prediction task.
+\textbf{How does pretraining with rotation prediction compare to constrastive methods?} Contrastive pretraining methods \cite{he2020momentum, chen2020simple, chen2021exploring} have been shown to attain remarkable performance in learning features from unlabelled images that are useful for tasks like image recognition and object detection.
+We evaluate how momentum contrast (MoCo) \cite{he2020momentum} and SimSiam \cite{chen2021exploring} perform for pretraining our feature extractor on both source and target images, compared with rotation prediction.
+Table \ref{tab:pt_comparison} compares most of the same metrics as Table \ref{tab:feat_space} with the addition of final model (training with labels and consistency regularization) performance on target classification.
+We see that, both MoCo and SimSiam improve the imagenet pretrained features to some extent helping the final classification performance.
+However, this improvement is not as high as in the case of rotation prediction pretraining.
+We see that MoCo has marginally better class-defined structure across domains, but a poorer structure in the target domain indicated by the accuracies of the distance based NN classifiers.
+Interestingly, we see that nearest neighbors classifiers perform much poorer in the case of SimSiam pretraining as compared to other cases, while the pretraining still benefits final SSDA accuracy.
+This might indicate that this pretraining helps with optimization in some manner while not clustering the initial feature space as much.